prenl/sdp-assignments/README.md

-# sdp-assignments
+# Abdrakhmanov Yelnur SE-2203
+## Astana IT University
- Software Design Patters assignments
+Software Design Patters course assignments

+- Assignment1 | Strategy and Observer pattern implementations
+- To be continued...